NHTeams 2026: The NHS Neighbourhood Teams Conference

 While technical interoperability connects systems, human-centred interoperability connects people, practice, and purpose.

-In this session, Dr Lia Ali explores how design thinking and equity-driven innovation can reshape the way we build and implement connected systems.
+In this session, Dr Lia Ali explores how behavioural design and equity-driven innovation can reshape the way we build and implement connected systems.

 She will share insights from her work across NHS England, SLaM FT, and Root & Branch Collective on designing safe, inclusive digital ecosystems that genuinely serve patients and staff.